Synobsys/synobsys.github.io/how-to/DataModelChangeManagement.md

 # Data Model Change Management

 When you make changes to the Data Model this may impact modules in all environments of your factory an can potentially raise blocking deployment issues.
-In the OutSystems reference is described <a href="https://success.outsystems.com/Documentation/11/Reference/OutSystems_Language/Data/Database_Reference/How_Data_Model_Changes_are_Handled" target="_blank">how Data Model changes are handled</a>.
-This article describes how to manage data model changes in your factory and when distributing your application (Forge component or ISV delivery) for the following:
+The OutSystems reference is describes [how Data Model changes are handled].

+This article describes how to manage data model changes in your factory and when distributing your application (Forge component or ISV delivery) for the following use cases:

 * TOC
 {:toc}